Realmlords/Realmlords/content/DnDominions/Dominions Players/Being a Disciple.md

 ## Character Creation
 You are a devoted follower of a [[DnDominions/Dominions Players/Creating a Pretender|pretender]], having heard their whisperings at the end of the Age of Calamity.
-Now you carry their banner to the corners of the realm, hoping to claim Thrones of Ascension.
+An outcast from your people you wander the corners of the realm, carrying their banner to those who will listen.

 When creating a character consider the following
 - no traits